-I came across on the internet with designs from a French engineer for building a synthesiser based on the Commodore 64’s sound chip.
-The project caught immediately my attention and I put my hands on it…
+I found designs online from a French engineer for a synthesizer based on the Commodore 64’s legendary sound chip.
+I was immediately hooked and started the build.

 Enjoy! 🙂